 “Hot water kills everything!”
 A piece of wisdom that is still valid.
 Boiling/boiling in hot water is still a common and effective disinfection method.
 Common conditions are 100°C for five minutes or 93°C for ten minutes.
 It’s best to use a suitable thermometer to check the temperature.

-This shape is particularly suitable for metal toys such as clamps, Wartenberg wheels, sticks, speculums and others.
+This method is particularly suitable for metal toys like clamps, Wartenberg wheels, rods, speculums, and more.
 Some silicone toys can also be disinfected with hot water.
-For example, the smell often dissolves better after anal use.
+For instance, it often helps remove odors from anal use more effectively.

 Disinfect toys